hemerajs/hemera/README.md

 - Configure cluster mode to be more reliable.

 ### Load Balancing
-- Queue groups are enable by default in Hemera.
+- Queue groups are used by default in Hemera.

 \+ **Hemera** = _Pattern-driven micro services._